crd150/crd150.github.io/policymap.md

     impute_mean(levratio)
 ```

-We should now have no missing values
+We should now have no missing values (I suppressed the plot using the argument `plot=FALSE`).

 ```r